-Alexandra studied mathematics and computer science at Kiel University (CAU).
+Alexandra Moringen studied mathematics and computer science at Kiel University (CAU).
 In her PhD at Bielefeld University she worked in the domain of Bayesian and computational statistics applied to change detection in multimodal time series.

 Together with collaborators, Alexandra worked on models to enable a robot to interact and learn in its environment based on sense of touch[1].
 Inspired by the star-nosed mole[7], they developed a RL-based model for deep learning efficient haptic 3D shape exploration for a robot equipped with a tactile sensor array.
 They designed and conducted multiple studies with the Modular Haptic Stimulus Board (MHSB), a stimulus material that enables to build a multitude of three-dimensional shape patterns (see figure below: Modular Haptic Stimulus Board).
 Alexandra used MHSB to design a novel set of haptic puzzles, and to investigate, how humans solve them[5, 6, 3].
 To this end, she recorded multiple-modalities, e.g. retro-reflective marker trajectories, joint angles, contact microphone, and wearable tactile sensors measurements of the haptic gloves[3].